 In December 1998 the Council entered into a 25 year contract with a private sector partner, Jarvis (Barnhill) Limited, to build and provide facilities management at Barnhill Community High School under a private finance initiative (PFI) arrangement.
 The school opened in September 1999.
 In 2010 the parent company Jarvis PLC went into administration and management of the facility was transferred to Johnson Workplace Management Ltd without impacting the day to day operation of the school.
 In August 2013 Johnson Workplace Management Ltd were acquired by Bellrock Facilities Management who are now responsible for the management of the contract.
-In 2022/23 the Council paid principal of £216k, interest of £119k and service charges of £3,554k.
+The PFI contract will end in September 2024.
+In 2023/24 the Council paid principal of £102k, interest of £32k and service charges of £3,651k.
 Current forecasts of future payments, assuming satisfactory performance over the remaining 1 year of the contract, are set out below.
 As payments to the contractor are index linked, these figures are based on current indexation rates and may vary if rates alter.